-- the ability of wheat exporters to seek mediation or binding arbitration on terms of access in the event of a dispute, and
+- the ability for wheat exporters to seek mediation or binding arbitration on terms of access in the event of a dispute

 See also: Wheat export projects

-Interested parties who wish to raise a question or concern in relation to the operation of a port terminal operator’s undertaking are requested to contact:
+Interested parties who wish to raise a question or concern about the Code should contact:

 Mr Michael Eady

 Director, Regulated Access – Wheat Ports

 Fuel, Transport and Prices Oversight Branch

 GPO Box 520